-Jordan Peterson is a professor of psychology at the University of Toronto, a clinical psychologist.
+Jordan Peterson is a professor of psychology at the University of Toronto and a clinical psychologist.

-These two persons are the former intellectual heavyweights and university professors who discuss controversial problems, such as evolutionary, sociological aspects in human, radical left issues, racism, Hitler, and other controversies in their university campuses.
+These two persons are former intellectual heavyweights and university professors.
+They discuss controversial problems, such as evolutionary and sociological aspects of humans, radical left issues, racism, Hitler, and other controversies on their university campuses.

 They join The Joe Rogan Experience to discuss Hitler and a statement made by Rogan that “Hitler was far worse than his reputation led us to believe.”